chapeupreto/rustlings-solutions/README.md

 # rustlings-solutions

-My solutions for Rustlings exercises
+My solutions for [Rustlings](https://github.com/rust-lang/rustlings) exercises.

+Each branch has solutions according to the Rustling version.